South Konawe Regency

 South Konawe Regency (Kabupaten Konawe Selatan) is a regency of Southeast Sulawesi Province, Indonesia.
 The regency was created on 25 February 2003 from what had been the southern districts of Konawe Regency.
-It covers an area of 4,237.74 km^{2} and had a population of 264,587 at the 2010 Census and of 308,524 at the 2020 Census; the official estimate as at mid 2024 was 332,389 - comprising 170,499 males and 161,890 females.
+It covers an area of 4,289.07 km^{2} and had a population of 264,587 at the 2010 Census and of 308,524 at the 2020 Census; the official estimate as of mid 2025 was 334,620 (comprising 171,030 males and 163,590 females).
 The administrative centre is in the town of Andoolo.

 Administrative districts

 At the time of the 2010 Census, the South Konawe Regency was divided into twenty-two districts (kecamatan), but subsequently three additional districts were created in 2014 by the division of existing districts - Andoolo Barat, Kolono Timur and Sabulakoa.
 The current 25 districts are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates for mid 2024.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 336 rural desa and 15 urban kelurahan), and its postal code.